 - 4 Tomato cut in large pieces

-- 2 tbsp Kasoori Methi or Dried Fenugreek leaves
+- 2 tablespoon Dried Fenugreek leaves (Kasoori Methi)

 - Cilantro to garnish